danielsinderson/FebruaryGame/README.md

 	```
 2. Edit the variables in "FebruaryGameJam-server_run.sh"
 	- Change PROJECT_PATH to the absolute path of the HTML5 folder
-	- change LOCAL_ADDRESS to the host machine's local address (usually 192.168.1.x)
+	- change LOCAL_ADDRESS to the host machine's local address (default is 172.0.0.1)
-		- HINT: use the IP4 address listed with the "ip address" command in Terminal.
 	- Change PORT to whatever value is best
 		- "7007" is the current default.
 Use whatever port you'd like, but try to avoid port conflicts with other web apps on your server/machine